npr/nprapi-wordpress/docs/pulling-single-story.md

 ![NPR story custom fields WordPress post edit screen](/assets/npr-story-custom-fields.png)

-If you don't see these custom fields in the post edit screen, click **Screen Option** in the upper right and then the checkbox for Custom Fields.
+If you don't see these custom fields in the post edit screen, click **Screen Options** in the upper right and then the checkbox for Custom Fields.

 ## Using NPR API Custom Fields in WordPress Templates